BMW Z1

-The BMW Z1 is the first model in BMW's line of Z series roadsters (two-seater convertibles), and was produced in limited numbers from 1989 to 1991.
+The BMW Z1 is a sports car which was produced in limited numbers by German manufacturer BMW from 1989 to 1991.
+It is the first model in BMW's line of Z series roadsters (two-seater convertibles).

 The Z1 is unique for its plastic body panels and vertically sliding doors which drop into the door sills.
 It is one of the first BMWs to use a multi-link rear suspension.
 The sole drivetrain specification is the 2.5-litre straight-six engine and 5-speed manual transmission from the E30 325i.

-In 1996, the Z1's successor, the mass-produced Z3, began production.
+In 1995, the Z1's successor, the mass-produced Z3, began production.

 Development and launch

 At the start of 1985, BMW set up a division called BMW Technik GmbH to develop concepts for new vehicles and technologies.
 The director of BMW Technik GmbH was Ulrich Bez, who oversaw the Z1's development.
 Control of the project was turned over to Klaus Faust when Bez left BMW in October 1988.
 The lead designer was Harm Lagaay.

 In August 1985, the BMW board gave approval to further develop the BMW Technik's first concept vehicle, the Z1.
 A year later, the first road-going prototype was produced and BMW publicly revealed the project.
 A coupe model was also the subject of a design study, but it did not reach production.

 In August 1987, BMW announced that the Z1 would enter production and the following month the production form of the Z1 was unveiled at the Frankfurt Motor Show.
 Production began in October 1988.
 The original price target was DM 80,000, however by the time production began, the base price had increased to DM 83,000.